bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Project Setup." />
 </p>

-Let&apos;s take a look at how this is set up so we can actually work with it.
+<p>Let&apos;s take a look at how this is set up so we can actually work with
+it.
 The project setup is really simple, we have a page with a div with four quotes in it and you could add quotes or remove quotes and put in more if you wanted to.
 And basically the quotes will all get set so that they&apos;re hidden so that the div is empty to begin with.
-Then the first paragraph fades in over two seconds, it stays on the screen for seven seconds so you can read it and then it fades out over two seconds.
+Then the first paragraph fades in over two seconds, it stays on the screen for seven seconds so you can read it and then it fades out over two seconds.</p>

-Then the next paragraph fades in, waits seven seconds and then fades out.
+<p>Then the next paragraph fades in, waits seven seconds and then fades
+out.
 After the last paragraph fades out we want to go back and fade in the first paragraph and repeat the process indefinitely, so this is a really great job for recursion.
 We&apos;ll also be making use of the
 <b>jQuery</b> affects library a little bit along with some of the other
 features we&apos;ve talked about in this course.
-I hope you have fun with it and end up with a script that you could use for something, it&apos;s pretty fun.
+I hope you have fun with it and end up with a script that you could use for something, it&apos;s pretty fun.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 471. example, script diagram (273) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">